nuscien/trivial/SECURITY.md

 ## Reporting a Vulnerability

-You can reposrt security issues and bugs by GitHub issues and mark it is about security.
+You can report security issues and bugs by GitHub issues directly and we will fix it as high priority.